jphong125/stellaapic/Writerside/topics/Promo-Win.md

 ## Overview
 Using this method the Lucky Monaco system will notify Casino Operator about winning that the player is awarded as a result of a campaign that is finished.
-Notification is asynchronous and may come to the operator with a short delay after the campaign is over.Operator should handle the transaction in their system and send promowin transactionid back to the  Lucky Monaco.
+Notification is asynchronous and may come to the operator with a short delay after the campaign is over.
+Operator should handle the transaction in their system and send promowin transactionid back to the  Lucky Monaco.

 Important:The call is idempotent, i.e. sending result again with the same reference number creates only one